hnjm/TpChat/README.md

 # TpChat

-Windows client application for the chatrooms designed by [TarhPardaz](https://www.tarhpardaz.ir) on web.
+###### Windows client application for the chatrooms designed by [TarhPardaz](https://www.tarhpardaz.ir) on web

-The website codes are unbelievably cluttered and untidy.
+> Despite the fact that the websites are definitely not prepared to be used this way (they just wanted to get the job done, not caring about other developers)